sothbak/greyhound-rml/README.md

 # greyhound-rml
-Testing profitability of RML method on greyhounds
+Testing profitability of RML method on historical data